How to Use Netflix Without a Smart TV

-Netflix can be streamed via smart TVs, smartphones, tablets, laptops, personal computers, game consoles, and streaming media players.
-Most people prefer to stream movies to their TV, even if you don’t have a smart TV, you can still stream Netflix with other internet-enabled devices.
+Users can stream Netflix via smart TVs, smartphones, tablets, laptops, personal computers, game consoles, and streaming media players.
+Most people prefer to stream movies to their TV; even if you don’t have a smart TV, you can still stream Netflix with other internet-enabled devices.

 This article will explain some of the easiest solutions to watch Netflix without a Smart TV.

 Connecting a Laptop to a TV via HDMI to Watch Netflix

 You can download the Netflix app to your laptop or use the web browser and then use an HDMI cable to connect it to your TV.
 Make sure that you have an available electric socket nearby since your laptop will consume power and would have to stay on for longer than usual.

 Ensure that your TV has an HDMI input available and your laptop has an HDMI output.
 All newer TVs and laptops should have it.
 However, some MacBooks don’t, but you can get a Mini Display Port- or Thunderbolt-to-HDMI adapter.

 With that out of the way, follow these steps: